This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 - A great spot for an afternoon coffee stop is Morro Bay, which features a rather massive rock that sits just offshore.

-- We stayed at Castillo Inn at the Beach in Santa Barbara.
+- We stayed overnight at Castillo Inn at the Beach in Santa Barbara.

 - Before you leave, spend the morning enjoying Santa Barbara.
 Take a walk along Stearns Wharf, then wander along the east end of State Street through downtown Santa Barbara for some food and/or shopping before heading off on your final leg of the drive.